EvotecIT/homeassistant-siegenia/README.md

 ## Branding

 - Vector sources are in `assets/brand` and `assets/icons`.
-- Optional PNGs for brands: `python tools/gen_brand_icons.py` → writes `build/brand/icon.png` and `logo.png`.
+- Generate PNGs for the Home Assistant brands repo:
+  - `.venv/bin/python tools/gen_brand_icons.py`
+  - Outputs: `build/brand/icon.png` (256×256), `logo.png` (512×256), plus `icon@2x.png` and `logo@2x.png`.
-- The integration serves its brand art automatically at the HA brand URLs; a hard refresh may be needed on first load.
+- The integration serves any files in `build/brand/` at `/static/icons/brands/siegenia/` so your local instance shows the logo immediately after a restart.
+- Full PR checklist and steps: `docs/brands-pr/README.md`.

 ### Use the custom icons in dashboards